 Aaron De Lowe Early Intervention Center

 The earlier a child can be helped, the greater the chances of that child reaching his or her potential.
-Beit Issie Shapiro opened Israel’s first ever early intervention center, the Aaron De Lowe Early Intervention Center, in 1982, in the city of Ra’anana.
+Beit Issie Shapiro, in partnership with Helene and Jack De Lowe and in memory of their late infant son Aaron, opened Israel’s first ever early intervention center, the Aaron De Lowe Early Intervention Center, in 1982, in the city of Ra’anana.
 The Center provides an enriched treatment and special education program for infants and toddlers (ages 6 months to 4 years) with developmental delays and disabilities – including developmental delays and disorders, intellectual disabilities, Cerebral Palsy, Autism, Rett Syndrome, Down Syndrome, metabolic disorders and rare syndromes.

 As awareness spread, Beit Issie Shapiro shared its knowledge and today over 110 early intervention centers across Israel have been established based on Beit Issie Shapiro’s model.